The Digital Landscape of God: Narrative, Visuals and Viewer Engagement of Religious Videos on YouTube: Findings: The Discourse Ecology of Comment Communities (RQ2)

-In our refined analysis of comments, "Agreement \& Approval" emerges as the dominant paradigm (43.69\%), suggesting that audiences often engage with content that affirms their existing values.
-This may point to a self-selection effect, where users are naturally drawn to videos that align with their beliefs.

-However, the presence of "Opposition \& Denial" (7.19\%) indicates that these comment sections are not simple echo chambers.
-The increase of such comments on short-form videos (+4.32\%) could reflect platform algorithms that favor controversial content to drive engagement.
-Notably, the prominence of "Opposition \& Denial" in comments on Jewish videos (9.59\%) aligns with traditions within Judaism that value rigorous debate and textual interpretation as a means of exploring faith.
+In refined analysis, “Agreement \& Approval” emerges as dominant (43.69\%), suggesting that audiences tend to engage with content affirming their existing values.
+However, “Opposition \& Denial” (7.19\%) indicates these spaces function beyond simple echo chambers; such comments increase on short videos (+4.32\%), possibly due to algorithms that favor controversial content.
+The relatively high opposition rate in Jewish videos (9.59\%) appears consistent with scholarly observations about traditions valuing rigorous debate as a means of exploring faith~\cite{katz2024can}.

-Within the sharing categories, "Experience \& Testimony" is the most common form (6.63\%).
-This mode of sharing is particularly prevalent in comments on Christian videos (9.46\%).
-This finding can be understood in the context of the significant role that personal testimony plays in many Christian denominations, where sharing one's faith journey is a central practice for both community building and evangelism.
-The sharp decrease of this in-depth sharing on short-form videos (-4.66\%) suggests that such personal narratives require more substantial space than the format allows.
-Conversely, concise "Knowledge Sharing" is better suited to the short-form format (+1.90\%).

-Among questioning comments, "Factual Questioning" is the most frequent type (5.29\%), where users often cite religious texts or historical materials.
-The higher rate of this behavior on Jewish videos (7.65\%) resonates with the strong emphasis on textual literacy and scholarly interpretation found throughout Jewish history and religious education.
-Our data also shows that short-form video environments tend to foster questioning behaviors, with various types of questioning comments showing growth in this format.